saroj-Neupane/saroj-Neupane/README.md

-- 👋 Hi, I’m @saroj-Neupane
+- 👋 Hi, I’m @Saroj-Neupane
-- 👀 I’m interested in AI, Data Science, and Problem Solving.
+- 👀 I’m interested in AI, Data Science, and Engineering.
-- 🌱 I’m currently learning Python, R, SQL, AI
+- 🌱 I’m currently learning Python and AI
 - 💞️ I’m looking to collaborate on AI
-- 📫 How to reach me LinkedIn
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: AI may take your job but won't take your knowledge.